Grow These Heat-Loving Vegetables All Summer Long

 To have a hot growing season, you have at least a couple months where the average high temp is above 85°F. This is definitely the case for my Houston friends from about mid-June through September.

-During a hot season, it'll be too hot outside for many plants to grow, including some of our favorite fruiting plants like tomatoes and cucumbers.
+During a hot season, it'll be too hot outside for many plants to grow, including most of the things we think of as quintessential summer veggies: tomatoes, cucumbers, beans, squash, and zucchini.
 These plants may love warm weather, but they need the nighttime temps to dip below 75°F to help them recover.
-You can probable manage to keep these plants alive if you cover them with some shade cloth and keep them well watered, but you shouldn't expect them to set any fruit once the temperatures are above 90°F.
+You can probably manage to keep these plants alive if you cover them with some shade cloth and keep them well watered, but you shouldn't expect them to set any fruit once the temperatures are above 90°F.

 If your hot season lasts for a short time, you can interplant my recommendations below with the plants already growing in your garden.
 Adding in plants that can tolerate heat is the only way you'll get harvests for the next couple of months until it cools down a bit.